 CMX521, a nucleoside analog identified from our proprietary chemical library, is the first clinical-stage direct-acting antiviral specifically for the treatment and/or prevention of norovirus.
+One recent study estimates that norovirus outbreaks account for approximately \$60 billion in lost productivity/economic impact and no antivirals or vaccines are currently available.
 Chronic norovirus infection is increasingly being diagnosed in immunocompromised patients.
 Approximately 15-20 percent of HCT and solid organ transplant (SOT) recipients are diagnosed with norovirus within the first 1-2 years after transplant, a diagnosis that has been associated with chronic diarrhea, electrolyte disturbances, and graft rejection.

-In June 2018, we presented data on CMX521 at the 31st International Conference on Antiviral Research.
+In September 2018, we presented data on CMX521 at the European Society for Clinical Virology in Athens, Greece.
 The data presented included: